GerbenBeintema/coollinearsolver/README.md

 As can be seen you can use non-integer indexes and the notation is quite simple.

-### 1.2 Heat Equation Solving example
+### 1.2 Fluid advection example

-It uses a sparse solver so you can used it as a PDE solver such as solving the heat equation
+It uses a sparse solver so you can used it as a PDE solver such as solving the advection equation

 ```python
 from cool_linear_solver import Variable, quick_solve